aws-samples/aws-comparing-algorithms-performance-mlops-cdk/README.md

 ---
 ## What is next?

 Now, you can use the other half of the dataset named "dataset2.csv" to upload to the s3 "Inputs" folder.
-This will add more data and increase the amount of data used to train the models which shows how this process can be repeatitive based on the frequency of collected data that will be used to train the models.
+This will add more data and increase the amount of data used to train the models which shows how this process can be repetitive based on the frequency of collected data that will be used to train the models.

 <br/><br/>![upload dataset2.csv](./images/upload-dataset2.jpg)<br/><br/>